BizzQuit7317/idle_fish/README.md

 If you feel like your tank is getting slow or starting to build to much debre you can restart keeping prestige points and getting slow upgrades.

 ## To Do
+- Need to create and implement formuals for the following fish stats
+- Hunger (should scale so it goes quicker the lower the number, should also scale with wellness)
+- Age fish should all age slightly differntly (might need another fish marker for age_rate)
-- Need to update the wellness calculation to take into account groups and other stats
+- Wellness calculation should also take into account the other factos like hunger and age instead of just water parameters
-- Add basic visual